 I’m intrigued, so I follow the parade – since I’m heading out of town (to hitchhike to Baghdad).

-On traffic island, a mural of Saddam’s head and shoulders – in military uniform and shades.
+On a traffic island stands a mural of Saddam’s head and shoulders, in military uniform and shades.

 He dominates the passing kids.

 The parade soon merges with adults gathered in a park, shaded by Eucalyptus trees.

 On a stage are presidential portraits and Iraqi flags.
 Drab-suited dignitaries sit by the podium.

 Amplified Arabic shrieks over the crowd, reaching across the street where I stand.

 Not wanting to be intrusive, I keep my distance.